larsaars/song_features_genre_classifier/README.md

 # Song Genre Classifier
 Predicts song genre from audio features delivered by Spotify.
-Based on [this](https://www.kaggle.com/grasslover/spotify-music-genre-list) dataset.
+Based on [this](https://www.kaggle.com/grasslover/spotify-music-genre-list) dataset and the useful article ['Name That Genre'](https://towardsdatascience.com/music-genre-prediction-with-spotifys-audio-features-8a2c81f1a22e).